AI Summary

 If you simply want to translate your form within the form builder, you can rely on the functionality available with the WPForms AI chatbot.

-On the other hand, if you want to create a multilingual site with multiple form translations, it may be better suited for you to use the WPML plugin.
+On the other hand, if you want to create a multilingual site with multiple form translations, it may be better suited for you to use Universally.

-WPML is a plugin designed for translating WordPress content, and it works perfectly with WPForms.
+Universally is an AI-powered translation plugin that automatically translates your entire WordPress site, and it works perfectly with WPForms.
 Let’s dive into the steps for both methods:

 Method #1: Use WPForms AI to Translate Your Forms